 All assignments will be evaluated holistically using a mastery grading system, the general rubric described below, and a specific rubric provided with each assignment.
 A student must demonstrate "mastery" of each requirement of an assignment; doing so will result in a "B" level score.
-Only if a student additionally exceeds the expectations for that requirement-through quality, quantity, or the creativity of her/his work-will she/he be assessed with an "A" level score.
+Only if a student additionally exceeds the expectations for that requirement-through quality, quantity, or the creativity of the work-will they student be assessed with an "A" level score.
 With a mastery grading system, students must choose to "go above and beyond" in order to earn "A" level scores.